wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

-= How to show the Bump offer on using the CheckoutWC 's Checkout? = After activating the CheckoutWC plugin, then go to our Global settings and Go to "Offer Location" set any setting (Prefer "Before Payment Gateway" or "After Payment Gateway ") and then saved once.
+= How to show the Bump offer on using the CheckoutWC 's Checkout? = After activating the CheckoutWC plugin, then go to our Global settings and Go to "Offer Location", set any setting (Prefer "Before Payment Gateway" or "After Payment Gateway ") and then save once.
 Now, you can use the  Order Bump with the CheckoutWC plugin.

 = Is the order bump compatible with all themes? =